Behind Enemy Lines: Cardinals travel to seven-win Chargers - Arizona Sports

 USA Today believes the Chargers are still the sixth-best team in the NFL despite the loss to the Broncos.

-Here’s what USA Today had to say about the Broncos, with a not-so-subtle jab at the Cardinals: “If Keenan Allen has determined the Broncos “suck,” can’t wait to get his assessment of the Bolts’ upcoming opponent — the 2-8 Cardinals.”
+Here’s what USA Today had to say about the Chargers, with a not-so-subtle jab at the Cardinals: “If Keenan Allen has determined the Broncos “suck,” can’t wait to get his assessment of the Bolts’ upcoming opponent — the 2-8 Cardinals.”

 • Chargers’ Joey Bosa took more than baby steps in season debut and now aims to hit his stride (Los Angeles Times)